Preserved Harissa Lemon Zucchini Ribbons with Fresh Stracciatella Recipe

 • Try massaging cut greens such as kale with one or two slices of finely chopped preserved lemons for a quick and bright-flavored salad.

-• In lieu of making homemade stracciatella, use a fork to shred a ball of fresh mozzarella and soak in a small amount of heavy cream for 10 minutes.
+• In lieu of making homemade stracciatella, use a fork to shred a ball of fresh mozzarella and then soak it in a small amount of heavy cream for 10 minutes.

 • Since the fermented rind is consumed in its entirety, it is recommended to either source organic lemons or scrub the citrus well to help remove any pesticide residue.